alanmaydwell/pybankload/README.md

 ### Finding Payment Book Numbers
 **payment_book_info.sql** can be run in CIS database to get payment book numbers.
 The dso.migrated_flag can be used to identify cases migrated to CIS ("Y" indicates case migrated).
+### Jupyter Notebook ###
+**CISBankLoad.ipynb** can be used to capture data related to a bankfile load.
+Includes SQL queries that extract info from the database and also checks contents of the related directories using ssh.